 Once the formal filing requirements have been met, the applicant may proceed to the search and examination process.
 With effect from 1 January 2020, it is no longer possible to obtain a patent in Singapore without substantive local examination by relying on a relevant allowed or granted foreign patent application or the International Preliminary Report on Patentability.
 This means that a patent applicant will either have to request a local search and local examination report, or request a local examination report based on a relevant foreign search report of the International Search Report.

 After completion of the search and examination process, the applicant may request issuance of the certificate of grant.

-An applicant, who is a resident or national of Singapore, may file an international application under the PCT directly with IPOS or the International Bureau (IB) at WIPO.
-Any person resident in Singapore is required to obtain written authorisation from the Registrar of Patents for an invention, before he files or causes to be filed outside Singapore an application for a patent for that invention.
-Failure to do so is a criminal office.
+An applicant who is a resident or national of Singapore may file an international application under the PCT directly with IPOS or the International Bureau (IB) at WIPO.
+Any person resident in Singapore is required to obtain written authorisation from the Registrar of Patents for an invention, before he or she files or causes to be filed outside Singapore an application for a patent for that invention.
+Failure to do so is a criminal offence.